 Ex.
 3:14 “I am who I am”

-Furthermore, as we have already seen in the first verses of Genesis, God is once again an individuum vaguum, the imageless voice speaking out of nowhere.
-Yahweh’s revelation to Moses is also meant to be the “sign” or a visible expression of God’s presence.
-When Yahweh asks Moses to say to the people of Israel: “i am has sent me to you”, God literally implies his overwhelming presence in Moses.
+Furthermore, as we have already seen in the first verses of Genesis, God is once again an individuum vaguum, the image-less voice speaking out of nowhere.
+Yahweh’s revelation to Moses is also meant to be a sign or a visible expression of God’s presence.
+When Yahweh asks Moses to say to the people of Israel: “I am has sent me to you”, God literally implies his overwhelming presence in Moses.
 His mouth is Yahweh’s mouth.
-Moses is the “sign” sent by Yahweh.
+Moses is the sign sent by Yahweh.

 Ex.
 3:12 He said, “But I will be with you; and this shall be the sign for you, that I have sent you:”

 Therefore, the essence of the name of God becomes in effect secondary, since the name merely underlines God’s presence; the God of the Fathers is present with Moses as he was present with Abraham, Isaac, and Jacob.
-Yahweh is present with Moses as the historical manifestation of God’s promise he made to the Patriarchs.
+Yahweh is present with Moses as the historical manifestation of God’s promise he made to the Patriarchs and to His people.
 God’s revelation to Moses is made in order to deliver the Israelites from their bondage in Egypt.

-The “I AM WHO I AM” becomes clearer in conjunction with Moses’ realization of his identity as the spokesman.
+The “I am who I am” becomes clearer in conjunction with Moses’ realization of his identity as God’s spokesman.
 He is the historical manifestation of Yahweh’s promise made to Israel.
 The same promise he made to Abraham is related to Moses; yet according to Yahweh, it is the first time his name has been revealed.

 Further help is needed for the favorable outcome and the final release of the people from Egypt.
 The plagues are an additional and necessary force to convince the Pharaoh of God’s will.
 Yahweh uses the plagues as a powerful sign to break the ruler’s obstinacy.
 One at a time, the plagues are announced by Moses through Aaron.
 The account of the plagues are for the most part ornamental.
 They symbolize Yahweh’s control over nature, since Moses does not have the Pharaoh’s military might.19